Wounded vet? Special forces? POW?

 VeriSEAL.org, an organization that verified the backgrounds of Special Operations Forces personnel, exposed more than 35,000 phony Navy SEALS.
 This is truly amazing, because only 11,000 men actually graduated from the SEAL training program, and its predecessor, the Underwater Demolition Team, since 1947.
 In other words, there are three times as many military impostors as actual SEALs.

 Another organization, the POW Network, exposes people who exaggerate or fabricate American military credentials—those who claim rank they never achieved, medals they never earned, enlistments that never happened.
+This is known as “stolen valor.”
 The group posts wannabes’ names, photos and details on The Fake Warriors Project.
 How many are there?
 Five thousand military impostors and counting.

 How to verify military service

 Despite stories of “covert missions” and “classified information,” you can indeed verify military service claims.
 For the U.S. military, you can find out: